Jakob0854/macropadv0/README.md

 # macropadv1 (rp hid)

-A multifunctional macropad with different presets, a rotary wheel that snaps back to middle and an LCD display.
+A multifunctional macropad with different presets, a rotary wheel that snaps back to middle, RGB lightning and an LCD display.

 ## Features